- Crimean Medal 1854-6

 Edwin experienced a shortage of rations, no winter clothing, no tents, limited medical supplies and fuel for cooking.
 Poorly clothed and lacking shelter his health, like thousands of soldiers, began to fail.

 In January 1855 he was sent back to England for treatment at the Royal Chelsea Hospital.
 His medical records indicate that for several months he required treatment for severe ulcerations.
-An erysipic infection in his left leg, which would have been very difficult to treat before the invention of anitbiotics, led the medical board to conclude that Edwin was unfit for service.
+An erysipic infection in his left leg, which would have been very difficult to treat before the invention of anitbiotics, led the medical board to conclude that Edwin was ‘quite unfit for further service’.